 Application of ‘CM2’ technology in large-bore two-stroke marine engines confirms Precision Products’ leading position in the development of piston ring coating technology, setting a new standard in quality and longer time between overhauls

-Leading UK piston ring manufacturer Precision Products has received provisional approval for its ground-breaking new ‘CM2’ (ceramic metal) advanced coating technology from the world’s largest supplier of two-stroke marine engines, after well over a year of ocean trials on board container vessels featuring MAN B&W main engines, The new coating process combines a reformulated material matrix with the very latest application technology resulting in greater hardness, improved temperature performance and enhanced durability.
+The leading UK piston ring manufacturer Precision Products has received provisional approval for its ground-breaking new ‘CM2’ (ceramic metal) advanced coating technology from the world’s largest supplier of two-stroke marine engines, after well over a year of ocean trials onboard container vessels featuring MAN B&W main engines.
+The new coating technology process combines a reformulated material matrix with the very latest application technology resulting in greater hardness, improved temperature performance and enhanced durability.

-Together with its supply chain partners, Precision Products is the first international piston ring manufacturer to receive provisional approval from MAN Diesel & Turbo for CM2 technology.
-The engine-builder’s provisional approval envisages further shipboard tests, paving the way for the widespread adoption of CM2 piston ring technology for a range two-stroke marine engine applications.
+Together with its supply chain partners, Precision Products is the first international UK-based piston ring manufacturer to receive provisional approval from MAN Diesel & Turbo for CM2 technology.
+The engine builder’s provisional approval envisages further shipboard tests, paving the way for the widespread adoption of CM2 piston ring technology for a range of two-stroke marine engine applications.